This post contains affiliate links. Read the full disclosure here.

 I know socks aren’t generally exciting for kids but by Christmas my kids are usually down several pairs.
 How the heck do they lose all their socks???
 You can make it more exciting by buying “fun” socks with designs, characters, or colors.

 My kids love slippers.
 We also celebrate 3 Kings Day so it’s good to have them for the Kings to leave their treat in them.
-I usually grab them from the dollar section.
+I bought my kids these cute bear ones this year.

 Winter Hat and Mittens